lanl-aea/waves/docs/tutorial_12_archival.rst

 :cite:`python`.
 We do this to recover the absolute path to the current configuration file and because some projects may choose to use a non-default filename for the project configuration file.
 In Python 3, you would normally use the ``__file__`` attribute; however, this attribute is not defined for `SCons`_ configuation files.
-Instead, we can recover the configuration file name and absolute path with the same method used in :ref:`tutorial_geometry_waves` and :ref:`tutorial_partition_mesh_waves` for the Abaqus Python 2 journal files.
+Instead, we can recover the configuration file name and absolute path with the same method used in :ref:`tutorial_geometry` and :ref:`tutorial_partition_mesh` for the Abaqus Python 2 journal files.
 For consistency with the configuration file path, we assume that the parent directory of the configuration file is the same as the project root directory.

 The environment is also modified to provide non-default configuration options to the `SCons`_ Tar builder.
 Here, we